People Internet vs. Device Internet

 Not surprisingly, people and embedded devices use the Internet very differently.

 People make use of the Internet largely through the World Wide Web — a set of applications that run on the Internet.
 Of course, the Web is not the entirety of the human interface for the Internet.
-We also use e-mail, text messages, mobile apps, and bevy of social media tools.
+We also use e-mail, text messages, mobile apps, and a bevy of social media tools.

 In the Internet of Things, by comparison, autonomous electronic devices exchange information with each other over the Internet.
 But these devices do not yet have the machine equivalent of Web browsers and social media.
 We are at the beginning of the development of these new tools and services.